anmol1104/TrafficAssignment/README.md

 -   coef    : Enlists coefficients of p(v) for all the parameters (p) of the generalized cost function
 -   class   : Enlists the relevant subset of parameters for the generalized cost function for each class
 -   network : Details the topology of the network
--   demand  : Enlists OD pairs and corresponding deman
+-   demand  : Enlists OD pairs and corresponding demand for each class in passenger car equivalent (PCE)

 **IO Units**
 -   length  : miles